Photo Credit: JeffKat

 Photo Credit: Instagram.com/sheenaschleicher

-This 1991 Ford Dolphin 3450 named “LOLA RV by the SEA” was renovated the Schleichers, a family of five who love to take it to the beach.
-At first they were a bit intimidated by the idea of buying an older motorhome, but it passed a mechanical inspection, they decided to bring it home and give it some TLC.
+This 1991 Ford Dolphin 3450 named “LOLA RV by the SEA” was renovated by the Schleichers, a family of five who love to take it to the beach.
+At first, they were a bit intimidated by the idea of buying an older motorhome, but after a mechanical inspection, they decided to bring it home and give it some TLC.

 4. Replacing Faux Rock with Painted Shiplap